SmallMistake/Modding-NiD/Route_Data/Route_Data_ Information.md

 Ignore the extra highlight; that section goes with the next segment.

-Their is an oddity with a few of these segments that include an extra bit after route_data as seen in stage_2_boss.
+There is an oddity with a few of these segments that include an extra bit after route_data as seen in stage_2_boss.
 Zeroing this does not crash the game and their does not seem to be any difference.